nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 "What do we do to-morrow?"
 Peter asked.

-"Remember you said you wanted to hear *Aïda?* I 'phoned them to reserve tickets for us for to-morrow's matinée.
+"Remember you said you wanted to hear *Aïda?* I ’phoned them to reserve tickets for us for to-morrow's matinée.
 But they have to be called for.
 Better go down there first thing in the morning, Peter."